 - Information about the expert’s experience and background to explain what makes the person an expert

 - You may want to provide medical information to support your claim.
-Medical information can include things like reports and assessments completed by medical practitioners, receipts for medical information, and other items.
+Medical information can include reports and assessments by medical practitioners, receipts for medical information, and other items.

-- The CRT has rules specific to parties who want to submit expert evidence.
-There are limits on the amount of expert evidence that can be submitted, and limits on the amount the CRT can order one party to pay for reimbursement of fees and expenses in a motor vehicle injury dispute.
+- The CRT has rules about submitting expert evidence.
+There are limits on how much expert evidence you can submit.
+There are also limits on how much the CRT can order for reimbursement of fees and expenses.

-- Learn more about expert evidence and reimbursement of expenses for motor vehicle injury disputes.
+- Learn more about expert evidence and the reimbursement of fees and expenses for vehicle accident disputes.

-- Minutes – copies of strata meeting meetings that relate to your dispute.
+- Minutes – copies of strata meeting minutes that relate to your dispute.
 For example, strata council meetings, or strata AGMs.
 Make sure the minutes include the date of the meeting.

 - Complaint letters – if there is a complaint by or to a strata, a copy of the complaint letter, as well as any response.

-- Bylaw infraction letters – if you have received or sent a bylaw infraction letter, a copy of the notice of bylaw infraction that was sent to the owner, as well as any response.
+- Bylaw infraction letters – a copy of any notice of bylaw infraction sent to the owner, as well as any response.

 Personal Injury Claims

 - You should provide medical information to support the damages in your claim.
-Medical information can include things like reports and assessments completed by medical practitioners, receipts for medical services, and other items.
+Medical information can include things like reports and assessments completed by, receipts for medical services, and other items.

 - Agreement – a copy of the contract or agreement for the amount owed.